 KK4TUO Leo supervising crane operations.

-Attached one section below top.
+Crane straps are attached to tower one section below top.

 Me getting the crane unhooked and straps off at 65'.

 View from tower at 75'.
 The power lines are 1/2 mile away and cause no interferrence.